 Lesson 2: Basic Lighting

-Lesson 2 emphasizes three-point-lighting, the most common and practical way to light a scene in order to give a true cinematic look and feel to your shot.
+Lesson 2 emphasizes three-point-lighting, the most common and practical way to light a scene and give a true cinematic look and feel to your shot.

 Lesson 3: T-Stops and F-Stops